marsch/Architecture/Connectors/AdapterCompletenessChecklist.md

 - [ ] Changelog

 # Required Component Behaviors
-See the section `Given an API how should a connector behave?` in the document `ConnectorGuide` to see which questions must be asked and answered to see which case your connector falls into.
-The following sections list each case and then the expected actions and triggers of the connectors.
+See the section `Given an API how should a adapter behave?` in the document `AdapterGuide` to see which questions must be asked and answered to see which case your adapter falls into.
+The following sections list each case and then the expected actions and triggers of the adapters.

 ## Case 1:
 - The list of business objects is dynamic